 Since 1987, Freedom Service Dogs of America has believed that shelter dogs have the ability to become amazing service dogs.
 We are proud to partner with shelters and rescue groups to identify dogs that have the potential to make great service dogs.
 Of the dogs we take in, only one in three will become fully-trained service or therapy dogs.
 The remaining dogs go into our adoption program so that we can find them loving homes.
 Please note that most of our adoptable dogs have not gone through service dog training.
 They have been released from our training program because they:

-- do not have the temperament to become a service dog
+- do not have the qualifications to become a service dog

 - may be timid, easily distracted, or unable to resist chasing the occasional squirrel

-- their x-rays or eye exams indicate they cannot complete service dog certification to help a physically disabled person in the long term
+- have x-rays or eye exams indicating they cannot complete service dog certification

-All dogs that come through our doors receive a second chance at life.
-They do not return to shelters.
-Consider making a difference adopting one of our rescue dogs:
+All dogs that come through our doors receive a second chance at finding their calling in life.
+Consider making a difference by adopting one of these special dogs!

 FSD requests a minimum adoption fee of $300-$500 depending on the dogs level of training to help recover a portion of the medical and evaluation expense incurred with each dog.

-All dogs are current on distemper combo, kennel cough, rabies vaccinations, have a microchip identification, and are spayed or neutered (unless otherwise noted).
-Most dogs have had eye examinations; many have had hip, shoulder, and elbow X-rays.
+All dogs are current on distemper combo, kennel cough, rabies vaccinations, have a microchip identification, and are spayed or neutered.
+Some of the dogs have had eye examinations hip, shoulder, and elbow X-rays.